johsteffens/About-Me/README.md

 **A: Xoila is a tasty Nepalese dish made of meat with chilly, garlic and ginger.
 That describes it perfectly!**

 **Q:** Interesting.
 But don't you feel other languages carry more suitable names? <br>
-**A: Well, a [popular language](https://en.wikipedia.org/wiki/Python_(programming_language)) is named after a predator that squeezes its prey to death, then swallows it whole...
+**A: Well, a [popular language](https://en.wikipedia.org/wiki/Python_(programming_language)) appears to be named after a predator that squeezes its prey to death, then swallows it whole...
 You decide, which use case might be implied.**

 ## Beth